-The Company is an undertaking for collective investment in transferable securities in the legal form of an investment company with variable capital (société d'investissement à capital variable, SICAV) subject to Part I of the Law of December 17, 2010 on undertakings for collective investment ("Law of December 17, 2010") transposing Directive 2009/65/EC of the European Parliament and of the Council of July 13, 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities.
-The Company was originally established under the designation of CS Fixed Income SICAV - SIF on August 21, 2007 as a SICAV in accordance with Luxembourg Law dated February 13, 2007 relating to specialized investment funds ("Law of February 13, 2007").
-The Company changed its statute to Part I of the Law of December 17, 2010 on June 21, 2013.
+The Company is an undertaking for collective investment in transferable securities in the legal form of an investment company with variable capital (société d'investissement à capital variable, SICAV) subject to Part I of the law of 17 December 2010 on undertakings for collective investment ("Law of 17 December 2010") transposing Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities.
+The Company was originally established under the designation of Credit Suisse Solutions (Lux) on 30 November 2007.
+The Company has appointed UBS Asset Management (Europe) S.A. as the

 The Company has appointed UBS Asset Management (Europe) S.A. as the management company ("Management Company").
 In this capacity, the Management Company acts as investment manager, administrator and distributor of the Company's Shares.
 The Management Company has delegated the above-mentioned tasks as follows:

-Tasks relating to investment advice are performed by the investment managers ("Investment Managers") named in Chapter 23, "Subfunds", and administrative tasks are performed by Credit Suisse Fund Services (Luxembourg) S.A.
+Tasks relating to the investment management are performed by the investment managers ("Investment Managers") named in Chapter 23 ("Subfunds") and administrative tasks are performed by Credit Suisse Fund Services (Luxembourg) S.A..

-The Company is registered with the Luxembourg Trade and Companies Register (registre de commerce et des sociétés) under no. B 131 404.
-Its articles of incorporation ("Articles of Incorporation") were first published in the Mémorial, Recueil des Sociétés et Associations on September 25, 2007.
-The last amendments of the Articles of Incorporation took place on September 18, 2018 and have been published in the Recueil Electronique des Sociétés et Associations (the "RESA").
+The Company is registered with the Luxembourg Trade and Companies Register (registre de commerce et des sociétés) under number B134528.
+Its articles of incorporation ("Articles of Incorporation") were first published in the Mémorial, Recueil des Sociétés et Associations on 17 January 2008, n°127, page 6059 and since that time have been amended several times.
+The last amendments of the Articles of Incorporation took place on 4 July 2017 and were published on 12 July 2017 in the Recueil Electronique des Sociétés et Associations ("RESA").
 The legally binding version is deposited with the Trade and Companies Register.
-All amendments of the Articles of Incorporation will be announced in accordance with Chapter 14, "Information for Shareholders", and becomes legally binding for all shareholders ("Shareholders") subsequent to their approval by the general meeting of Shareholders.
-The share capital of the Company corresponds to the total net asset value of the Company and shall at any time exceed EUR 1,250,000.
+All amendments of the Articles of Incorporation will be announced in accordance with Chapter 14, "Information for Shareholders", and become legally binding for all Shareholders subsequent to their approval by the General Meeting of Shareholders.
+The share capital of the Company corresponds to the total net asset value of the Company and shall at any time exceed the equivalent in USD of EUR 1,250,000.

-The Company has an umbrella structure and therefore consists of at least one subfund (a "Subfund").
+The Company has an umbrella structure and therefore consists of at least one subfund (each referred to as a "Subfund").
 Each Subfund represents a portfolio containing different assets and liabilities and is considered to be a separate entity in relation to the Shareholders and third parties.
 The rights of Shareholders and creditors concerning a Subfund or which have arisen in relation to the establishment, operation or liquidation of a Subfund are limited to the assets of that Subfund.
 No Subfund will be liable with its assets for the liabilities of another Subfund.

 The board of directors of the Company ("Board of Directors") may at any time establish new Subfunds with Shares having similar characteristics to the Shares in the existing Subfunds.
 The Board of Directors may at any time create and issue new classes ("Classes") or types of Shares within any Subfund.
 If the Board of Directors establishes a new Subfund and/or creates a new Class or type of Share, the corresponding details shall be set out in this Prospectus.
 A new Class or type of Share may have different characteristics than the currently existing Classes.
 The terms of any offering of new Shares shall be set out in Chapter 2, "Summary of Share Classes" and Chapter 23, "Subfunds".

-The characteristics of each possible Share Class are further described in this Prospectus, in particular in Chapter 5, "Investment in CS Investment Funds 1", and in Chapter 2, "Summary of Share Classes".
+The characteristics of each possible Share Class are further described in this Prospectus, in particular in Chapter 5, "Investment in CS Investment Funds 4", and in Chapter 2, "Summary of Share Classes".